 That’s the measure of success.

-An assessment not only gives you the benchmark of a client’s fitness levels but also their medical history which is just as important.
+An assessment gives you the benchmark of a client’s fitness levels and medical history, which is just as important.

 That also plays a critical role in the design of any exercise program.

 Remember all assessments should test in these critical areas: